 Using Shell

-The SCALE Shell is convenient for running command lines tools, configuring different system settings, or finding log files and debug information.
+The TrueNAS Shell is convenient for running command line tools, configuring different system settings, or finding log files and debug information.

 Warning!
-The supported mechanisms for making configuration changes are the TrueNAS WebUI, CLI, and API exclusively.
+The supported mechanisms for making configuration changes are the TrueNAS WebUI and API exclusively.
 All other are not supported and result in undefined behavior that can result in system failure!

 Shell Screen